Former Liverpool women’s team manager Matt Beard dies aged 47

 “The thoughts and condolences of everyone at the club are with Matt’s family and friends at this incredibly sad time.”

-Another of his former clubs, Millwall, with whom he started his managerial career, also paid tribute on X, stating: “Everybody at the club is deeply saddened by the passing of former Lionesses manager, Matt Beard.
+Another of his former clubs, Millwall, with whom he started his managerial career, also paid tribute, as did Charlton, where Beard had a coaching spell.

-“We send all our love and support to his family, friends and colleagues across the many clubs he managed at this very difficult time.”

-Beard had a coaching spell at Charlton, who posted: “We are deeply shocked and saddened by the passing of former Charlton Women’s coach Matt Beard.